mriitian/2D-Multiplayer/README.md

 - Server-driven match flow: Lobby → Game → Return to Lobby.

-- No networking engines like Photon/Mirror/NGO were used.
+No networking engines like Photon/Mirror/NGO were used.
 All state syncing is fully custom-built.

+### 🚀 Features
+- *Authoritative Game Server*
+-